christiam/sample_workflows/README.md

    cwl-runner blastp_docker.cwl blastp_docker_input.yml
    ```

 This command just runs a BLASTP search and produces BLAST output.
 In the parlance of CWL this module has the class "CommandLineTool".
-That's good, but it would be more interesting to run a pipleline where the BLASTP search is just one part of it.
+That's good, but it would be more interesting to run a pipeline where the BLASTP search is just one part of it.
 The command below runs BLASTP, then parses the tabular output with a python script:

    ```bash
    cwl-runner simple_two_step.cwl simple_two_step_input.yml
    ```

-You can modify the python script (it's called parse_blast_report.py) to make it do something else.
+You can modify the python script (it's called `parse_blast_report.py`) to make it do something else.
 You can also add steps to this workflow.
 This module has the CWL class "Workflow" and runs a couple of modules with class CommandLineTool.

 Also, you are not limited to the CWL modules in this directory or the ones you write.
 There's a bunch of CWL modules [here][cwl_mods].
-One of the workflows in this directory (magicblast2bami.cwl) uses the samtools workflows from that directory to produce a sorted/indexed BAM file from the original SAM file that Magic-BLAST produces.
+One of the workflows in this directory (`magicblast2bami.cwl`) uses the samtools workflows from that directory to produce a sorted/indexed BAM file from the original SAM file that Magic-BLAST produces.
 These modules use a dockerized version of samtools, so you don't even need to compile and install samtools!

 ### Why docker?
 We've dockerized BLAST for our pipelines for a couple of different reasons.
 One is that it makes the setup of BLAST on a cloud instance very simple.
 Another is that docker plays nicely with CWL.